Improved algebraic fibrings: Characterisations of the Sigma -invariant

 The strategy of the proof will be as follows: we begin by proving \ref{item:EssAcyc} $\Rightarrow$ \ref{item:LiftId} $\Rightarrow$ \ref{item:HoroAcyc} $\Rightarrow$ \ref{item:EssAcyc}.
 This is done by Schweitzer in the appendix of \cite{BieriDeficiency} in the case $R = \Z$.
 Once this is done, we prove the equivalence of \ref{item:HoroAcyc} and \ref{item:TorCond}, again following Schweitzer.
 Finally, we prove the equivalence of \ref{item:SigmaInv} and \ref{item:EssAcyc} following the appendix to Theorem 3.2 in \cite{BieriRenzValutations}, where again this is done in the case $R = \Z$.
-The proofs of each step given below are given for the convenience of the reader and are essentially the same as those given in the references just cited; there is no crucial dependence on the coefficient ring $R$.
+The proofs below are essentially the same as those given in the references just cited; there is no crucial dependence on the coefficient ring $R$.

-\begin{proof}[Proof of \ref{item:EssAcyc} $\Rightarrow$ \ref{item:LiftId}] Assume that $F_\bullet^v \to M \to 0$ is essentially acyclic in dimensions $\leqslant n-1$ and let $D > 0$ be a constant such that for each $k < n$ and every cycle $z \in F_k$, there is a chain $c \in F_{k+1}$ with $\partial c = z$ and $D \geqslant v(z) - v(c)$.
-We will construct a chain map $\varphi \colon F \to F$ lifting $\id_M$ such that $v(\varphi(c)) > v(c) + (n - k)D$ for every $c \in F^{(k)}$, which implies \ref{item:LiftId}.
+\begin{proof}[Proof of \ref{item:EssAcyc} $\Rightarrow$ \ref{item:LiftId}] Assume that $F_\bullet^v \rightarrow M \rightarrow 0$ is essentially acyclic in dimensions $\leqslant n-1$ and let $D > 0$ be a constant such that for each $k < n$ and every cycle $z \in F_k$, there is a chain $c \in F_{k+1}$ with $\partial c = z$ and $D \geqslant v(z) - v(c)$.
+We will construct a chain map $\varphi \colon F \rightarrow F$ lifting $\id_M$ such that $v(\varphi(c)) > v(c) + (n - k)D$ for every $c \in F^{(k)}$, which implies \ref{item:LiftId}.

 We define $\varphi$ on $F^{(k)}$ by induction on $k$.
 For the base case, let $x \in X_0$ be arbitrary, and fix some $g \in G$ such that $\chi(g) > (n+1)D$.
 The element $g\inv\partial x \in M$ is a cycle, so there is some $c_x \in F_0$ such that $\partial c_x = g\inv \partial x$ and $D \geqslant v(g\inv \partial x) - v(c_x) = -v(c_x)$, since $v|_{M \setminus\{0\}} = 0$.
 Define $\varphi$ on $F^{(0)}$ by setting $\varphi(x) = gc_x$ for each $x \in X_0$.
 It is clear that $\mathrm{id}_M \partial = \partial \varphi$ on $F^{(0)}$.
 By \cref{lem:ExtendHom}\ref{item:valIneq},